Best Lightning Network Wallets

 Wallet of Satoshi

-For the easiest experience with a Lightning Network wallet, you can download the Wallet of Satoshi.
+For one of the easiest experiences with a Lightning Network wallet, you can download the Wallet of Satoshi.
 This is a mobile custodial wallet, which means that you don’t control your Bitcoins.
 The wallet is available for iOS and Android.

 Wallet of Satoshi is a centralized service that stores Bitcoins for you and takes care of opening payment channels for you as well.